MobileTeleSystems/botview/README.md

 http://localhost:3000/render/https://mts.ru/
 ```

-The fully rendered page should display, including all content..
+The fully rendered page should display, including all content.

 ## Use